-- Hold BLS certification upon entering and provide evidence of current certification while enrolled. - Prior to enrollment in the first population focus course, students must: - -For the Family and Adult-Gerontology Acute Care MSN tracks, hold ACLS (Advanced Cardiovascular Life Support) certification. - -For the Pediatric tracks, hold PALS (Pediatric Advanced Life Support) certification. - -For the Nurse Midwifery track hold a record of successful completion of a NRP (Neonatal Resuscitation Program) and basic electronic fetal monitoring. - All graduate students in the APRN Program (nurse practitioner and nurse midwifery tracks) must provide continued evidence of certification while enrolled.
-Failure to maintain evidence of current certification will result in suspension of clinical activities. - Nurse Midwifery students will be required to secure and present proof of their own purchased student malpractice insurance prior to commencing nurse midwifery-specific clinical courses (NURS 5304, 5470, 5571, and 6620).
+- Hold American Heart Association BLS certification upon entering and provide evidence of current certification while enrolled. - Prior to enrollment in the first population focus course, students must: - -For the Family and Adult-Gerontology Acute Care MSN tracks, hold ACLS (Advanced Cardiovascular Life Support) certification. - -For the Pediatric tracks, hold PALS (Pediatric Advanced Life Support) certification. - -For the Nurse Midwifery track hold a record of successful completion of a NRP (Neonatal Resuscitation Program) and basic electronic fetal monitoring. - All graduate students in the APRN Program (nurse practitioner and nurse midwifery tracks) must provide continued evidence of certification while enrolled.
+Failure to maintain evidence of current certification will result in suspension of clinical activities. - Nurse Midwifery students will be required to secure and present proof of their own purchased student malpractice insurance prior to commencing nurse midwifery-specific clinical courses (NURS 5304, NURS 5470, NURS 5571, and NURS 6620).
 The average cost for a yearly rate is around \$500 and students may select from a carrier of their choice.

-BSN to DNP students in the FNP track are required to:
+BSN to DNP students in the FNP track and PMHNP track are required to:

-- Hold BLS certification upon entering and - provide evidence of current certification while enrolled - Hold ACLS (Advanced Cardiac Life Support) prior to enrollment in the first populationfocus course and provide evidence of current certification while enrolled
+- Hold American Heart Association BLS certification upon entering and provide evidence of current certification while enrolled - FNP track students are also required to hold ACLS (Advanced Cardiac Life Support) prior to enrollment in the first population focus course and provide evidence of current certification while enrolled